 Exploring the most frightening locations and situations that you have little or no knowledge of can sometimes be the most life-affirming circumstances of your existence.
 The opportunity for an actor to portray a role in a horror film undoubtedly offers them the unique chance to fully let go of their own inhibitions and explore those thought-provoking situations.
 Delving into those life-affirming circumstances isn’t just reserved for exploring the harrowing events that physically and emotionally threaten their characters; learning how to quickly adapt to filming in unfamiliar locations with a new cast and crew also provides them with the reassurance that acting is what they truly wish to pursue.
 Embracing those identity confirming situations is thrillingly showcased in director Valeri Milev’s new horror sequel, ‘Wrong Turn 6: Last Resort,’ which is now available on Blu-ray and DVD from 20th Century Fox Home Entertainment.

 Actresses Sadie Katz and Aqueela Zoll, who are both newcomers to the series, and were the only American performers in the franchise’s fifth follow-up, powerfully played drastically different characters with their own unique motivations.
-The two generously took the time recently to talk over the phone about playing characters whose lives are pushed to the extreme in the film, which was shot on location in Milev’s native Bulgaria.
+The two generously took the time recently to talk over the phone during exclusive interviews about playing characters whose lives are pushed to the extreme in the film, which was shot on location in Milev’s native Bulgaria.

 ‘Wrong Turn 6: Last Resort’ follows the emotionally and economically struggling Danny (Anthony Ilott), who recently lost his high-power financial job and clout amongst his former colleagues when he inadvertently lost a large sum of money.
 When his long-lost relatives unexpectedly notify him that he has inherited the Hobb Springs Resort, a once thriving but now struggling isolated vacation inn, Danny begins to view the opportunity as his chance of redemption.
 He convinces his girlfriend, Toni (Zoll), as well as Vic (Rollo Skinner), his best friend; their friend Bryan (Joe Gaminara) and his girlfriend, Jillian (Roxanne Pallett); Rod (Billy Ashworth), Toni’s brother; and Charlie (Harry Belche), Rod’s best friend, to accompany him to the look at his new resort.
 While the group is still upset he lost their money, they agree to take the journey to West Virginia to help Danny figure out what to do with his new property.